MichaelZaugg/OpenSteamController-Continued/Lambda_Project/README.md

 ![](Images/Steam_ControllerBack.png)
 Lambda_mainboard_EXP V0.5-4

-The current version is V0.5-4 as of 11-27-2024.
+The current version is V0.6 as of 1-20-2025.
 Most basic connections have been reverse engineered such as the buttons, track-pads, joystick, USB, and partial for the microcontrollers.
-Resistors, diodes, capacitors, and everything else has intentionally been left out for now as the basics is being worked out.
+The power circuit is roughly 90% complete with power traced all the way to the main processor.